Skip to content

 Tip #1: Choose a webinar topic that would attract people who would benefit from your product.

-Hosting a webinar is one of the best ways to validate a course idea or product concept; however, it needs to be targeted to work.
+Hosting a webinar is one of the best ways to validate a course idea, membership program concept, or other product concept; however, it needs to be targeted to work.

 If you’re creating and selling an online course on travel hacking you don’t want to teach a webinar on Pinterest marketing.